Tel al-Zaatar massacre

 The Tel al-Zaatar (Note: Arabic: تل الزعتر, meaning "Hill of Thyme".
 Also called Tal Zaatar.
-Transliterations vary with Tel also spelled as Tal and Zaatar also spelled Za'atar) massacre was a massacre of approximately 1500 Palestinians and Lebanese Muslims in the Tel al-Zaatar refugee camp in Beirut, Lebanon on 12 August 1976.
-The camp had been under siege since January 1976 by Lebanese Christian militias of the Lebanese Front.
-The attack on al-Zaatar was part of a wider campaign to expel Palestinians, especially those affiliated with the Palestine Liberation Organization (PLO).
+Transliterations vary with Tel also spelled as Tal and Zaatar also spelled Za'atar) massacre was the killing of approximately 1,500 Palestinians and Lebanese Muslims in the Tel al-Zaatar refugee camp in Beirut, Lebanon on 12 August 1976.
+The massacre occurred during the Lebanese Civil War, after the Tel al-Zaatar refugee camp had been under siege since January 1976 by Lebanese Christian militias of the Lebanese Front led by the Kataeb Phalangists.
+The attack on al-Zaatar was part of a wider campaign to expel Palestinians from Lebanon, especially those affiliated with the Palestine Liberation Organization (PLO).
+After the massacre, the Tel al-Zaatar refugee camp was depopulated and destroyed.

 Background

 In 1976 Tel al-Zaatar refugee camp was home to more than 30,000 people; mostly Palestinians but also Lebanese.
 Initially established as a refugee camp to accommodate Palestinians displaced by the 1948 Palestinian expulsion and flight, the camp was administered by UNRWA from 1952 until the Cairo Agreement of 1969, which put the Palestinian Liberation Organization (PLO) in charge of the camp.

 As the camp's population grew and its area expanded, it came into conflict with the neighbouring Dekwaneh suburb, which was predominantly Maronite Christian, and from 1969 to 1975 several armed clashed erupted between the two populations.

 On April 13, 1975, a group of Lebanese Christian Phalangist militiamen ambushed a bus on its way to Tel al-Zaatar, massacring 27 people, mostly Palestinians.
 This attack led to the outbreak of the Lebanese Civil War.

-Following a killing of five Phalangists in the Christian controlled area of Fanar on December 6, 1975, Maronite local militia captured hundreds of Muslims in East Beirut at random and massacred 53 to 200 of them in what became known as Black Saturday.
+Following a killing of five Phalangists in the Christian controlled area of Fanar on December 6, 1975, Maronite local militia captured hundreds of Muslims in East Beirut at random and massacred 150 to 200 of them in what became known as Black Saturday.
 This led to more fighting between the rival factions.
 Tel al-Zaatar camp became a target of both the Phalangists and the NLP Tigers.

 By 1976, Tel al-Zaatar was the only Palestinian enclave left in the Christian-dominated area of East Beirut.
 Christian militias such as the Kataeb Regulatory Forces and the Guardians of the Cedars began attacking Palestinian refugee camps shortly after the war began due to the PLO's support for Muslim and leftist factions.
 On January 18, they forcibly took control of the Karantina district and carried out the Karantina Massacre.